Best Walking Shoes of 2024 | Field Tested and Reviewed - Outdoors Magic

 This walking shoe was selected due to its stiff sole unit.
 We found it made these excellent at blocking out sharp roots and rocks.

-• Best Barefoot-Style Walking Shoe: Vivobarefoot Tracker Decon Low
+• Best Barefoot-Style Walking Shoe: Vivobarefoot Primus Trailknit

 These are thin and very lightweight so they’re not great for rocky trails but we did think that the neutral platform and natural fit made these very comfortable and led their class in the ‘barefoot’ category.

-As editor of this site for the past six years, I’ve not only had my finger right on the pulse of the latest outdoor gear news on a daily basis, but I’ve also spent a lot of time out testing products, whether that’s specifically for work or as part of my hobby.
+I’m Will, I’m the editor of this site and for the past six years I’ve not only had my finger right on the pulse of the latest outdoor gear news on a daily basis, but I’ve also spent a lot of time out testing products, whether that’s specifically for work or as part of my hobby.
 I do a lot of long distance hiking and am proud to say I’m a trustee for the Cambrian Way hiking trail and a former president of the Ramblers in Wales.
 I’ve also been on the awards juries for the likes of ISPO, the Outdoor Industries Association and the Scandinavian Outdoor Award.
+Emma Cole also helped me with this selection process.
+Emma is a journalist that specialises in hiking and backpacking – hobbies that have taken her to far-flung places around the world.

 The Selection Process